ysak-y/alexam/README.md

 ## Getting Started

-Following is the minimul example that simulate skill interaction with alexam.
+Following is the minimum example that simulate skill interaction with alexam.
-If you want to more actual usage of alexam, please see [example test cases](./examples/lambda-example/__tests__/index.spec.ts).
+If you want to know more actual usage of alexam, please see [example test cases](./examples/lambda-example/__tests__/index.spec.ts).

 ```typescript
 import { AlexamBuilder, LambdaHandler } from "alexam";